How to care for houseplants

 - Water thoroughly to settle the compost, and then place out of direct sunlight for a few days.

-The Levington Houseplant Compost is specially designed for houseplant care.
+Miracle-Gro® Peat Free Premium Houseplant Potting Mix is specially designed for houseplant care.
 It readily absorbs and retains water, but allows free drainage and air retention - essential for strong root growth.